-Depreciation is provided on all tangible fixed assets at rates calculated to write off the cost, less the estimated residual value on a straight line basis over their estimated useful economic lives as follows:-
+Properties recognised in tangible fixed assets are recognised at cost net of depreciation and any provision for impairments.
+The residual values of the properties, which are residential properties occupied by Ministers, are such that the depreciation charge is £Nil when cost less residual value is spread across their useful lives.
+Depreciation is provided on all tangible fixed assets at rates calculated to write off the cost, on a straight line basis over their estimated useful economic lives as follows:-

+Audio visual - over five years

 Property - over fifty years

 Office Equipment (including computers) - over five years

-Fixtures and Fittings - ten years
+Fixtures and Fittings - over ten years

-Motor Vehicle - five years
+Motor Vehicle - over five years